Fiat 626

 A reliable workhorse, the FIAT 626 became the standard Italian medium truck and operated on all fronts.

 France ordered 1,650 trucks; 700 had been delivered by the time Italy declared war on June 10, 1940.
 After the Italian armistice with the Allies in September 1943, the FIAT 626 was used by German forces.
-By 31 January 1945 3,000 had been produced for German use.
+By 31 January 1945, 3,000 had been produced for German use.
 In 1941, 100 trucks were purchased by the Bulgarian army after Bulgaria became an ally of Germany and Italy.
-The Bulgarian Army still used the vehicles in 1944–1945, after the country signed an armistice with the Allies' and participated in the war against Germany.
+The Bulgarian Army still used the vehicles in 1944–1945, after the country signed an armistice with the Allies and participated in the war against Germany.

-Production finished in 1948, after 10,000 Fiat 626 had been produced at FIAT's Turin assembly lines.
+Production ceased in 1948, after 10,000 Fiat 626 had been produced at FIAT's Turin assembly lines.